 Scrutiny

-Information about our scrutiny and how you can get involved.
+Information about how our scrutiny works and how you can get involved.

-Information about our scrutiny and how you can get involved.
+Information about how our scrutiny works and how you can get involved.

-Modelled somewhat on Parliament's select committee system, "overview & scrutiny" in local government acts as a 'check and balance' and 'critical friend' to local political leaders and other decision makers at a local authority, holding them to account for the policies they adopt, the money they spend and the services they provide.
+Modelled somewhat on Parliament's select committee system, "overview & scrutiny" in local government acts as a 'check and balance' and 'critical friend' to local political leaders and other decision makers at a local authority.
+This holds them to account for the policies they adopt, the money they spend and the services they provide.

 It is a vital piece of accountability in a democratic system and the process is overseen by independent, politically-balanced groups of elected councillors known as 'overview and scrutiny committees'.